 Are we getting less rush and more commercials?

-The shows the past couple of weeks have just been so hot and so cooking that you can't wait for the programming content to return once we go to commercial.
+I can understand why you think that, ladies and gentlemen, the shows the past couple of weeks have just been so hot and so cooking that you can't wait for the programming content to return once we go to commercial.

-And when you really, really want it, and you're sitting around waiting for it, the time passes slowly.
+And when you really, really want it and you're sitting around waiting for it, the time passes slowly.

-If you sit there and watch it, uh if you're backing up your computer, you sit there and watch it, the time seems to drag on.
+Sort of like if you're boiling water to make something, if you sit there and watch it, if you're backing up your computer, you sit there and watch it, the time seems to drag on.

-Uh it's just a testament to the compelling content that never has a single drop-off on this program as to why you think we've added commercials.
+It's just a testament to the compelling content that never has a single drop-off on this program as to why you think we've added commercials.

 We have not.

-But just to uh just to set that straight.
+But just to set that straight.

 All right.